markorr321/intune-conditional-access-enrollment-exclusions/README.md

 We propose excluding the **Microsoft Intune** and **Microsoft Intune Enrollment** applications from broad, catch-all MFA policies (for example, “All cloud apps – Require MFA”).

+> **Note:** Excluding **Microsoft Intune** (`0000000a-0000-0000-c000-000000000000`) and
+> **Microsoft Intune Enrollment** (`d4ebce55-015a-49b5-a083-c84d1797ae8c`) from a broad
+> “All cloud apps – Require MFA” policy does **not** remove MFA requirements for
+> administrators in the Intune / Entra admin portals.
+Admin MFA should be enforced
+> by separate, dedicated Conditional Access policies that target admin roles and
+> admin portals.
+This repository focuses only on refining the *tenant-wide* MFA
+> policy to avoid breaking device enrollment and PRT flows, not on weakening
+> existing admin protections.

 These two apps underpin:

 - Device join and registration pipelines